-Samuel C. Peter, BA is a third-year student in the clinical psychology doctoral program at The University of Memphis.
-He received his Bachelor of Arts in Psychology from Saint Louis University in 2015.
-His research interests center on broadening the accessibility of psychological science to disadvantaged populations.
+Abby McPhail, M.S.
+(University of Aberdeen, 2018) is a third-year student in the clinical psychology doctoral program at The University of Memphis.
+She received her Bachelor of Arts in Psychology from University of Aberdeen in 2017.
+Her research interests center on the interaction of cannabis and gambling.
 Email: email@example.com

-Matthew T. Suda, PhD (graduated 2017) is a postdoctoral research fellow at the University of Tennessee Health Sciences Center.
+Matthew T. Suda, PhD (graduated 2017) is a data manager and assessment specialist at Christian Brothers University in Memphis, TN.

 Walter R. Winfree, PhD (graduated, 2015) is a staff psychologist at the Portland VA Medical Center in Portland, OR.